-This policy describes the purpose and guidelines of Kesko Group’s (“Kesko”) risk management, as well as the related steering model and responsibilities.
+This policy describes the purpose and guidelines of the Kesko Group’s (“Kesko”) risk management policy, as well as the related steering model and responsibilities.

-Risk management is also described in Kesko’s information security, data protection, and treasury policies.
+Risk management is also described in Kesko’s information security, data protection and financing policies.

-The risk management policy is based on the international COSO ERM framework and the international SFS-ISO 31000 standard (Risk management – Principles and Guidelines), and on the Corporate Governance Code issued by the Finnish Securities Market Association.
-Risk management, internal control, compliance programmes, the K Code of Conduct, and Kesko’s values are an integral part of corporate governance at Kesko.
+The risk management policy is based on the international COSO ERM framework and the international SFS-ISO 31000 standard (Risk management – Principles and Guidelines), and on the Corporate Governance Code issued by the Securities Market Association.
+Risk management, internal control, compliance programs, the K Code of Conduct and Kesko’s values are an integral part of corporate governance at Kesko.

-Risk management involves systematic operations to ensure comprehensive and relevant risk identification, assessment, management and monitoring across the Group.
-It is an integral part of Kesko’s strategy process, decision-making, day-to-day management and operations, as well as its control and reporting procedures.
+Risk management involves systematic processes to ensure comprehensive and relevant risk identification, assessment, management and monitoring across the Group.
+It is an integral part of Kesko’s strategy process, decision-making, day-to-day management and operations, and its control and reporting procedures.

-The functionality and effectiveness of risk management is assessed by means of annual self-evaluations.
+The functionality and effectiveness of risk management are assessed through annual self-evaluations.

-The purpose of the risk management steering model is to ensure that Kesko’s risk management covers all key risk areas, and that the comprehensive view of Kesko’s risks is accurate.
-Its purpose is also to ensure the analysis and distribution of material risk information between e.g. common operations and divisions, as well as ensuring the progress of risk management measures across organisational boundaries.
-The divisions are responsible for the management of business risks related to their own operations.
-The management of risks that exceed divisional boundaries is based on risk area-specific assessments that produce information for the divisions and to support Group-level decisions.
+The purpose of the risk management steering model is to ensure that Kesko’s risk management covers all key risk areas and that the comprehensive view of Kesko’s risks is accurate.
+Its purpose is also to ensure the analysis and distribution of material risk information between common functions and divisions, for example, and ensure the progress of risk management measures across organisational boundaries.
+The divisions are responsible for the managing business risks related to their operations.
+The management of risks that exceed divisional boundaries is based on risk area-specific assessments that produce information for the divisions and support Group-level decisions.

 Kesko’s Board of Directors guides the Group’s risk appetite, confirms the risk management policy, and processes the Group’s most significant risks and uncertainties at its meetings.